JimmyBeats/EpicCSVTableViewr/README.md

 # EpicCSVTableViewr

 The best data table viewer this side of the Alamo.
-(Yes I mis-read the intructions intially and didn't realise it was a SQL data file rather than a CSV until I'd already named the project and set it all up).
+(Yes I mis-read the intructions initially and didn't realise it was a SQL data file rather than a CSV until I'd already named the project and set it all up).

 Have included a vagrant script which will set everything up, so just follow these steps: